JoesCat/gimp-fix-ca/README.md

 In the dialog box, setting red to -1.5 will shift the red channel inward to the maximum of 1.5 pixels.
 Here the positive number means moving outward, while the negative number means inward.
-Since the orientation of this photo is portrait, the red channel of top and bottom border will movedby 1.5 pixels.
+Since the orientation of this photo is portrait, the red channel of top and bottom border will moved by 1.5 pixels.
 Pixels at the inner part the red channel will be moved less while the pixels at the center of image will not be moved at all.
-(For landscape image, the left and right border will be moved by 1.5 pixels instead).
+(For a landscape image, the left and right border will be moved by 1.5 pixels instead).
 The interpolation parameter controls how the plug-in deals with fractional pixels, for example, if the plug-in decides to move an image pixel by 0.8